Azure/azure-sdk-for-java/README.md

 > NOTE: If you need to ensure your code is ready for production use one of the stable, non-preview libraries.

 ### Client: Previous Versions
 Last stable versions of packages that have been provided for usage with Azure and are production-ready.
 These libraries provide similar functionalities to the preview libraries, as they allow you to use and consume existing resources and interact with them, for example: upload a blob.
 Stable library directories start with `microsoft-azure-`, e.g. `microsoft-azure-keyvault`.
-They do not implement Azure Core and so do not have the same features as the Novemeber releases.
+They might not implement the [guidelines](https://azure.github.io/azure-sdk/java_introduction.html) or have the same feature set as the Novemeber releases.
 They do however offer wider coverage of services.

 ### Management
 Libraries which enable you to provision specific resources.
 They are responsible for directly mirroring and consuming Azure service's REST endpoints.
 Management library directories contain `-mgmt-`, e.g. `azure-mgmt-keyvault`.